YiqingQu/geoedf-publish-wizard/README.md

 # geoedf-publication-wizard
-GeoEDF Publish Wizard is a Jupyter Notebook application designed to assist users in preparing and submitting publications.
+GeoEDF Publication Wizard is a Jupyter Notebook application designed to assist users in preparing and submitting publications.
 This application allows users to select files, extract metadata, review publication information, and submit the publication through the user interface.

 ## Features